cockpit-project/presentations/cyborg-infra-day-1.md

 :::notes
 - make use of hybrid cloud; harness lots of powerful resources whereever we can get them
+- for example, we can run our tests on Travis unmodified; just run it in our tasks container
-- robust and simple work queue (Jenkins is magnitudes more complicated, brittle, harder to maintain and use)
+- robust and simple work queue
+- push-button releases
 - Intro mentioned combinatorial explosion of OSes times APIs; we are everybody's OS regression test
-- became good at isolating our changes from ever-changing/regressing OSes around us; offline tests against static VMs
+- became good at isolating our changes from ever-changing/regressing OSes around us
+- semi-auto-refreshed OS images, tests run completely offline
+- find and investigate OS regressions at VM image update time, not in project PRs
 - fully automatic tracking of OS regressions
 :::